spacemeshos/testnet-guide/wallet.md

 4. Name your new account.

-> Newly added accounts are automatically saved in your wallet.
+> Newly-added accounts are automatically saved in your wallet.

-You can easily switch between wallet accounts, view the coin balance of an account, send coins from any account, or receive coins into any account.
+You can easily switch between accounts, view the coin balance of an account, send coins from any account, or receive coins into any account.

-To switch between accounts click the account drop-down icon in your wallet display area.
+To switch between accounts, click the account drop-down icon in your wallet display area.
 All your accounts should be listed in the drop-down menu:

 ![](images/v1.0/wallet_accounts.png)